zainabch123/auth-hashing/README.md

 In this exercise, you'll be [using the bcrypt package](https://www.npmjs.com/package/bcrypt) to hash a user's password upon account registration and then compare it during login.

 You can choose to implement the full solution yourself or complete a partially built solution.
+It's recommended to attempt building the solution yourself first.

 <details>
 <summary><strong>I want to implement the solution by myself</strong></summary>